 Leave That Bandage Alone!

 Your artist took the care to cover up your new tattoo for a very good reason – to keep air-born bacteria from invading your wound.
 Yes, as pretty as your new tattoo is, it is still a wound.
 Open flesh is a breeding ground for bacteria and infection.
-Leave the bandage on for a minimum of one hour.
-Excitement of having a new tattoo will make you want to remove the bandage so you can show your friends, but your friends will just have to wait until later.
+Leave the bandage on.
+Unless directed otherwise by the artist.
+Feel free to call with any questions!

 Wash and Treat

 After you remove the bandage, you will want to wash your tattoo.
-Use lukewarm water and mild, liquid antibacterial or antimicrobial soap to gently wash away any ointment, blood and/or plasma and to completely clean the area.
+Use lukewarm water and mild, liquid antibacterial or antimicrobial soap to gently wash, blood and/or plasma and to completely clean the area.
 Do not use a washcloth or anything abrasive.
-Your hand is your best tool in this case.
-If your tattoo feels slimy and slippery, you have probably been oozing plasma.
-Try to gently remove as much of this as possible – when the plasma dries on the skin surface, it creates scabs.

 Then pat (do not rub) the area firmly with a CLEAN towel or paper towel to get it completely dry.
-Follow with a very light application of Aquaphor or Lubriderm.
+Follow with a very light application of Lubriderm.

 Bathing, Showering, Hot Tubs, and Swimming